2nolife/slots-booker/README.md

 # Slots Booker #

-A flexible booking system for anything which can be thought of as a collection of time slots: parking lots, hotel rooms, sport classes, restaurant tables, airplane seats, cinema seats, appointments etc.
+The flexible booking system for anything which can be thought of as a collection of time slots: parking lots, hotel rooms, sport classes, restaurant tables, airplane seats, cinema seats, appointments etc.

 Feedback email cftp@coldcore.com